SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/global-functions/addChatMessage-14085.md

 ---
-title: Integer addChatMessage(Integer sessionId, String message, Integer type, String author, Integer specialType, String specialParams, DateTime whenPosted)
+description: Integer addChatMessage(Integer sessionId, String message, Integer type, String author, Integer specialType, String specialParams, DateTime whenPosted)
 path: /EJScript/Global functions/Integer addChatMessage(Integer sessionId, String message, Integer type, String author, Integer specialType, String specialParams, DateTime whenPosted)
 intellisense: 1
 langref: 1
-sortOrder: 9355
-keywords: addChatMessage(Integer,String,Integer,String,Integer,String,DateTime)
+keywords: addChatMessage(Integer,String,Integer,String,Integer,String,DateTime)---
----

 This function allows you to add a message to a chat session.
 It is especially used for ChatBot-integrations, as it allows you to specify whenPosted, which is when the message will show up.
 All the rest of the parameters are the same as addChatMessage: